 I'm not saying [the theater's owner] doesn't have the freedom to show this movie.
 He does ...BUT... with freedom characteristically in this country, historically with freedom is also responsibility.

-that helps women rather than spending $50 to see Fifty Shades of Grey which glamorizes the abuse of women.
+shelter that helps women rather than spending $50 to see Fifty Shades of Grey which glamorizes the abuse of women.
 The money you would spend on a night out to see the movie will go towards serving victims of abusive relationships.
-Hollywood doesn't need

-Valentine's weekend.
+couples this Valentine's weekend.
 Old Fashioned highlights courtship and authentic romance that is born out of respect and admiration, not focused on sexual pleasure that causes humiliation and pain for another person.
-Read the movie review for this romantic film
+Read the movie review for

 He used his BBFC experience in an opinion piece in the Independent calling for the banning of news footage of the barbaric murder of a Jordanian pilot.
 He wrote:

-is that adults should be free to see what they want to see in the cinema ...BUT... with some exceptions.
-Revenge is an inescapable urge, but it can never lead to good You don't need to watch a man burning to find it outrageous We must
+basic rule is that adults should be free to see what they want to see in the cinema ...BUT... with some exceptions.
+Revenge is an inescapable urge, but it can never lead to good You don't need to watch a man burning to find it

 So might the videos of sadistic violence distributed by Islamic State appeal to some viewers in Britain or invite their complicity?